moodle-an-hochschulen/moodle-workflows/README.md

 - **Consecutive runtime testing** where the code is initially tested with the highest PHP version and Postgres only and the full matrix is only tested if that initial test was successful with the goal to save ressources
 - **Additional services support** including Redis service for plugins that require caching or session storage as well as Docker Compose support for arbitrary backend services like LDAP containers
 - **Pull request content validation** to automatically check PR content for required or forbidden text patterns, enforce ticket references, limit PR size, and exempt specific users from checks
+- **Flexible error handling** for code quality checks with configurable continue-on-error behavior for phpcs and mustache lint steps

 ### Usage